balderdashy/sails-docs/concepts/Security/CSRF.md

 #### (b) For single-page apps with static HTML:
-Fetch the token by sending a GET request to the route where you mounted the `security.grantCsrfToken`.
+Fetch the token by sending a GET request to the route where you mounted the `security/grant-csrf-token`.
 It will respond with JSON, e.g.:
 ```js
 { _csrf: 'ajg4JD(JGdajhLJALHDa' }
 ```